PIMFA Women’s Symposium 2026

 A TEDx speaker, Nuala has published over 100 articles in Forbes, Inc, HBR, and Psychology Today.
 Her insights are featured by media such as Financial Times, Management Today, The Economist, The Telegraph, CNBC, and Yahoo Finance.
 Her debut book Tune In: How to Make Smarter Decisions in a Noisy World won the Business Book Award, the Independent Press Award and International Book Award.

-In line with our increased interest in weaving technology into the event, headline sponsor SEI will be hosting a discussion on female CTOs, on the rise of the role, why companies are increasingly developing these, and what level of parity exists in the field.
+In line with our increased interest in weaving technology into the event, headline sponsor SEI will be hosting a discussion on female CTOs and tech leaders, on the rise of these role types, why companies are increasingly developing these, and what level of parity exists in the field.
+SEI will be joined by three female technology leaders from the industry, for what will we hoping to be an inspiring discussion for budding executives, and fans of interesting stories in the audience.

 Partners